WRECK-d/wreckd-website/content/boring/index.md

 Lycra, acrylic and cotton fabrics are not sufficient.
 They must be merino wool or a thermal polyprop.
 Layers that are available at all good sports and outdoor stores. *(need't be said, the clothes must fit!)*.

-A PLB is the preferred emergency beacon for reliability, and is best layered with a fully charged phone)
+A PLB is the preferred emergency beacon for reliability, and is best layered with a fully charged phone.

 {{< /highlight-box >}}